ImageMagick/Usage-Markdown/api/index.md

 This may, or may not, be the directory where the PHP script is located, and you may not be able to write in that directory form the PHP script.

 The next two commands tell you if "`convert`" is available on the default provided command PATH using "`type`", and if so where is it.
-The "`locate`" command should find all "`convert`" commands that exists on the server (assuming it is a linux server), but may find other non-ImageMagick "`convert`" commands, files and directories.
+The "`locate`" command should find all "`convert`" commands that exists on the server (assuming it is a Linux server), but may find other non-ImageMagick "`convert`" commands, files and directories.
 You will need to interpret the results.

 The next three commands, assume "`convert`" is on the command PATH, and asks it to report its version number, and what fonts IM think it has access to.